Luskin Virtual Computer Lab

 To get access, Luskin students new and returning students must fill out the Access Request Form.

 Note: To fill out the form, you MUST use your UCLA Logon/UCLA @g.ucla.edu GOOGLE APPS FOR EDUCATION email account.
-Accounts who have not submitted an Access Request Form, will expire on Nov 1st 2021.
+Accounts who have not submitted an Access Request Form, will expire.
 Please fill out the form to extend your account for the entire school year.
 Once submitted, we will verify and your access will be available within 1-3 business days.

 Note: Luskin Virtual Computer Lab uses a specific username (UID) and a password and is not tied to any UCLA Logon system.